The first step is to recognize you have a problem. Yes, you. Now, harken unto Herman's story below and it may not be too late.

 There was something about the whole mythology that was so seductive-not just the music, but the cover photo, the erudite liner notes.
 The whole thing gave me an incredible rush of freedom.
-I had to listen to it over and over...
+I used to lie under the dining room table and listen to it over and over...

 Yes.
 And my family and my neighbors were ecstatic.
-But then I thought, "maybe if I just use a mute, and play when no one is home."
+But after a few days, I said to myself "maybe if I just use a mute, and play for a few minutes when no one is home..."

-My wife found bottles of valve oil hidden around the house.
-There was an intervention.
-Here I am.
+My wife found bottles of valve oil hidden all over the house.
+There was an intervention and here I am.

-Consider yourself lucky.
-OK, next question: Have you ever switched from one kind of music to another in hopes it would keep you from your jazz enslavement?
+Not a moment too soon.
+Next question: Have you ever tried to substitute another instrument and switch to another kind of music in hopes it would free you from your enslavement?

 The truth, please.

-Alright.
-There are some days-Mondays are the worst.
-I just can't get out of bed without 95.3
+Alright!
+There are some days-Mondays suck, but Tuesday's just as bad-I can't get out of bed without 95.3.

-I'm afraid so.
+Unfortunately.
 There was a bleak period when I came under the sway of screamers like Maynard Ferguson, Cat Anderson and Bill Chase.
-I blew so hard the air in my lungs became compressed to the density of a black hole.
+I blew so hard the air in my lungs became compressed to the density of a medium-sized black hole.
 The back pressure made the veins in my forehead sprout like kudzu on a dead oak tree.
 More than once I woke up not even knowing if I'd finished my solo.

-Thank you, Herman. we can imagine the rest- Increasing isolation from family and friends; radical mood shifts; explosive responses to muzak; paying nightclubs to play; long nights spent arguing with fellow addicts about Lee Morgan versus Freddie Hubbard.
+Thank you, Herman, for your honesty.
+We can imagine the rest: Increasing isolation from family and friends; radical mood shifts; explosive responses to muzak; paying nightclubs to play; long nights arguing with fellow addicts about Lee Morgan versus Freddie Hubbard.
 The whole sordid downward spiral.

-You'll need a sponsor-someone you can call in case it looks like the urge will overwhelm you.
+You'll need a sponsor-someone you can call in case it looks like the urge will get the better of you.
 Stan here will take over that job.
 Stan plays accordion...

 But, Art Van Damme...